demianblogan/Game_2-Until_Last_Asteroid/README.md

 ## **Who are the enemies?**<br />
 Big asteroid - small speed, floats in a random direction.
 When destroyed, splits into several medium asteroids, and you get +20 points.<br />
 Medium asteroid - medium speed, floats in a random direction.
 When destroyed, splits into several small asteroids, and you get +60 points.<br />
-Small asteroid - high speed, floats in a random direction, and you get +100 points.<br />
+Small asteroid - high speed, floats in a random direction, when destroyed, you get +100 points.<br />
 Small saucer - rotates slowly, moves toward you, tries to reach and touch you.
 When destroyed, you'll get +200 points.<br />
 Big saucer - rotates slowly, moves toward you, shoots you.
 When destroyed, you'll get +50 points.<br />

 ## **How to create and build this project in Visual Studio?**<br />
 NOTE: I need to have installed Visual Studio 2022, which supports C++20 standard.
-Google how to do it.
+Google how to do it.<br />

 1. Download this repository as a .zip file and extract it.<br />
 ![2](https://github.com/demianblogan/Game-Until_Last_Asteroid/assets/105989117/97026464-e1ae-4787-820d-d5aeabf59556)